Colin Kaepernick: Lawsuit against the NFL and potential NFL future

 On November 12, 2019, the NFL set up a workout for him in Atlanta on Saturday, November 16.
 All 32 NFL teams were invited to attend the private session, which was to be closed to the media.
 It was to include an on-field workout and an interview, with videos of both to be sent to teams afterward.
 Aside from its scouting combine, the league rarely organizes workouts for all of its teams.
 Typically, NFL teams schedule workouts for Tuesdays, when head coaches and general managers can more readily attend.
-On Saturdays, teams are preparing for games the next day and travelling to away games.
+On Saturdays, teams are preparing for games the next day and traveling to away games.
 On November 16, about 30 minutes before the scheduled start of the workout, Kaepernick nixed the plans over concerns about the workout not being public and issues with the liability waiver the NFL asked him to sign.
 He instead moved to an Atlanta-area high school, where he held a public throwing session attended by scouts from seven NFL teams.

 In an opinion piece published by The New York Times on November 22, 2019, Ta-Nehisi Coates said Kaepernick is "not fighting for a job" but that he is "fighting against cancellation".

 In February 2019, it was reported that Kaepernick spoke with the Alliance of American Football and XFL about becoming a quarterback for them but wanted a guaranteed $20,000,000 per season.
 XFL quarterbacks were paid $250,000 per season while AAF quarterbacks were signed to an unguaranteed $250,000 over three seasons.

-In June 2020, Seahawks head coach Pete Carroll said that he regretted not signing Kaepernick in 2017; however for the 2020 season, he would not be signing him and was happy with Geno Smith as the team's backup quarterback.
+In June 2020, Seahawks head coach Pete Carroll said that he regretted not signing Kaepernick in 2017; however, for the 2020 season, he would not be signing him and was happy with Geno Smith as the team's backup quarterback.
 Carroll indicated "someone is interested" in Kaepernick and that a team contacted him about Kaepernick to get some insight on him and Carroll said that it is the first time any team has contacted him since his 2017 meeting with Kaepernick.

 Kaepernick worked out for the Las Vegas Raiders in May 2022.

+In August 2024, Harbaugh, in his first year as the Los Angeles Chargers' head coach, revealed he had reached out to Kaepernick months prior to offer him a coaching job on the team, but he declined.
+As the Chargers staff was already complete for 2024, he would have to join at the start of the 2025 season should he change his mind.